RohitSgh/Nothing/README.md

-# Power of Emptiness 😎
+# Power of Silence 😎